telatin/seqfu2/docs/tools/rotate.md

 ---
 sort: 19
 ---

 # seqfu rotate

-Rotate a sequence setting a new starting position, using a new position or an oligonucleotide
+Rotate a sequence setting a new starting position, using a new position or an oligonucleotide.

+Introduced with SeqFu 1.8.6.

 ```text
 sage: